MacHeathz/RunAnalysis/CodeBook.md

  * _std()_: Calculated standard deviation.
  * _X_, _Y_, and _Z_: 3-axial components of the sensors, in _X_, _Y_, and _Z_ direction.

-In order, the other variables are:
+In order, the other variables are (composed of the components explained above):
  * time-body-acceleration-mean()-X
  * time-body-acceleration-mean()-Y
  * time-body-acceleration-mean()-Z